 A solution is much more than an answer to a complicated math problem.
 It is also a chemistry term!
-Learn what a solution is, how to identify a solution, and examples of common solutions!
+Learn what solutions are, how to identify them, and examples of common solutions!

 A solution is what occurs when two chemicals are mixed, referred to as a solvent and a solute.
 The combination of solute and solvent together is a solution.
-A solution is often one substance dissolved in another, such as dissolving salt in water.
-Although a solution can be made from any state of matter.
+These are often one substance dissolved in another, such as dissolving salt in water, although a solution can be made from any state of matter.

 Solutions are homogeneous mixtures.
 Being a homogeneous mixture means they are the same throughout and the particles are evenly distributed.
-The particles (solute) are usually small (0.1-2 nm) to allow them to be evenly distributed and not fall out of the solution.
+The particles (solute) are usually small (0.1-2 nm) to allow them to be evenly distributed and not settle out.

 A solution is different than a mixture or suspension.
-In a solution, the solute will not settle and come out of the solution over time.
+In solutions, the solute will not settle and precipitate out over time.
 This is different than a suspension with larger particles that will eventually settle out of the suspension.
 Paint and aerosol sprays are examples of suspensions.

 Two common terms when talking about solutions are solvent and solute.
 The solvent is what makes up the majority of the solution.
 The solvent is often a liquid, such as water.
 The solute is a substance being dissolved in the solvent, such as salt.
 There is always less solute than solvent.
 The solute is the minor component.
 (See the article ‘Solute vs Solvent’ for a more in-depth explanation of these terms.)

 The properties of the solution are often different than that of just the solute or solvent on their own.
-For example, ions dispersed in a solvent may change the conductivity of the solution.
+For example, ions dispersed in a solvent may change the conductivity.

-A solution where the solvent is water is referred to as an aqueous solution.
+When water is the solvent, the mixture is referred to as an aqueous solution.

 Types of Solutions